Who says you have to spend a fortune to experience the magic?

 13. Boat ride from Disney Springs to Port Orleans – French Quarter

 Enjoy a tranquil ride on the Sassagoula River.
 Boats dock at both French Quarter and Riverside.
-However, if you want an awesome Disney snack, stop in at the French Quarter for a Mickey beignet.
-Truly, one of the best snacks at Disney World.
+However, if you want an awesome Disney snack, stop in at the French Quarter for the only beignets at Disney World.
+Truly, one of the best snacks.

 14. Electrical water pageant at Disney World